- 1:12 roof pitch (2:12-6:12 available)

 - Plumbing and electrical work *

 A steel prefab building is THE solution for your new shop house (Shouse).
 The integrated live-work structure is economical, requiring only one foundation and one structure.
 You can customize your home and its attached workshop space to your unique needs.
-Get multiple competing quotes from leading US or CDN manufacturers to make your live-work space a reality.

 Why Choose a Shop House?